2024–25 Memphis Tigers women's basketball team

-The 2024–25 Memphis Tigers women's basketball team represents the University of Memphis during the 2024–25 NCAA Division I women's basketball season.
-The Tigers, led by second-year head coach Alex Simmons, play their home games at the Elma Roane Fieldhouse in Memphis, Tennessee, as members of the American Athletic Conference.
+The 2024–25 Memphis Tigers women's basketball team represented the University of Memphis during the 2024–25 NCAA Division I women's basketball season.
+The Tigers, led by second-year head coach Alex Simmons, played their home games at the Elma Roane Fieldhouse in Memphis, Tennessee, as members of the American Athletic Conference.

 Previous season

 The Tigers finished the 2023–24 season 13–17, 9–9 in AAC play to finish in a five-way tie for sixth place.
 They were defeated by East Carolina in the second round of the AAC tournament.